Blog Post Thumbnail

 One of the biggest concerns with hot desking is that it might weaken team bonds.
 Without assigned seats, it’s easy for a sense of belonging to fade.
 Be intentional about preserving your company culture.
 You can create "neighborhoods" where specific teams can book desks near each other to foster collaboration.
 Use your hybrid work software to help employees see who’s coming into the office, making it easier to plan in-person meetings and social lunches.
 Organizing regular team-building activities and social events can also help strengthen connections and ensure your office remains a vibrant, connected community, no matter where people sit.

-Getting Your Tech Ready for Hot Desking
+The Tech Checklist for a Hot Desking Office

 Switching to hot desking involves more than just a new floor plan; it requires a solid tech foundation to make the experience smooth for everyone.
 Without the right tools, your flexible office can quickly become a source of frustration.
 The goal is to create a seamless environment where employees can walk in, find a spot, and get right to work without any friction.
 This means thinking through everything from network capacity to the software that will manage the whole system.
 When your tech is set up correctly, it fades into the background, allowing your team to focus on what they do best.